cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 | create.wbt  | 30.4x  |  52.4x |  1.72x  |

-As you can see from these tables, even with robot controller taking a large part of the timestep in these worlds, all of them run considerably faster than before, with a greater speedup in complex worlds due to higher rendering demand.
+As you can see from this table, even with robot controller taking a large part of the timestep in these worlds, all of them run considerably faster than before, with a greater speedup in complex worlds due to higher rendering demand.
 WREN now shines in large worlds, and is still way ahead of OGRE even in simple scenarios.

 ### Physically-Based Rendering